 Likewise, in Mann v.
 United Space Alliance, LLC, 2004-SOX-15 (ALJ Feb.
 18, 2005), an ALJ denied summary decision to respondents on the issue of protected activity because complainant's allegation of a perpetuation of a fraud on NASA by improperly favoring certain vendors in violation of federal acquisition regulations, although less than direct, could also perpetrate a fraud on shareholders under certain circumstances.
-See also Kalkunte v.
-DVI Financial Servs.
-Inc., 2004-SOX-56 (ALJ July 18.
-2005) (where complainant alleged respondent improperly commingled funds and its senior management altered delinquency reports and incorporated those altered reports into disclosure statements filed to the public, ALJ found these activities "plainly violate SEC rules and regulations, and constitute fraud against shareholders").

 In Fraser v.
-Fiduciary Trust Company, 417 F.Supp.2d 310 (S.D.N.Y.
+Fiduciary Trust Company, 417 F. Supp.
+2d 310 (S.D.N.Y.
 2006), the court found that a former vice president for an investment management company adequately pled protected activity when he complained the company's New York office sold bonds from ERISA and trust management accounts without communicating this decision to other offices.
 The failure to communicate with other offices caused Los Angeles clients to suffer losses relating to their holdings which otherwise would have been avoided.
 The court determined the conduct potentially violated the Investment Advisors Act of 1940, a statute proscribing conduct that operates as a fraud or deceit upon clients.